 Once a website goes live, it’s important to keep the site plugins, theme, and WordPress itself (among other things) updated and optimized for page loading speeds, better SEO rankings, and overall site performance.

 It’s also important to protect it from potential hacks, breaches, and other threats that can bring your site down and get you blacklisted from Google; removing you from all search results and destroying your Google rankings.

 My monthly maintenance plan is designed to take the stress off of you and ensure your site is protected, updated, maintained, backed up, and performing well online month after month.

 You’ll have a trusted WordPress professional monitoring your site and available to help with updates, edits, additions, or any potential website issues.

-If you haven’t already joined my maintenance plan, I highly recommend it.
 Click the button below for all the details.